sejobasic/35-JavaScript-Projects/README.md

-## A Collection of short Projects done in HTML/CSS/JavaScript over the span of thirty days.
+## A Collection of short Projects done in Raw HTML/CSS/JavaScript.

+### Password Generator